MichaelCurrin/preact-frontend-quickstart/README.md

 </div>

+How to setup:

-1. Add this project to your repos with the template button (no need to fork).
+1. Add this project to your repos with the template button above (no need to fork).
 2. Go to your repo's _Settings_ and enable _GitHub Pages_.
-3. Within a minute, you'll have your own site deployed to `MyUsername.github.io/preact-frontend-quickstart`.
+3. After a few seconds, open your site deployed at `MyUsername.github.io/preact-frontend-quickstart`.

 If you want to run the web app locally, just start a static server in the repo root.
 See recommended server options in this [gist](https://gist.github.com/MichaelCurrin/1a6116a4e0918c8468dc7e1a701a5f95).